Have you ever dreamed…

 Hunt Location: Nowitna National Wildlife Refuge

 Our primary hunting area for Moose and Interior Grizzly is on the Southern half of the Nowitna National Wildlife Refuge, an exclusive guiding area in the central Yukon River basin.
 This hunting area amounts to approximately 1 million acres (400,000 hectares) of land and contains over 200 miles of river to hunt along.
-Our family has lived and worked in this area for 27 years now and Nate has been guiding moose and grizzly hunters in this area for 23 years.
+Our family has lived and worked in this area for more than 30 years now and Nate has been guiding moose and grizzly hunters in this area for 25 years.

 The hunting is from canoes along the river itself or from large lakes.
 The canoes are motorized, and your camp is portable – meaning you will be able to move about as necessary to focus on the better hunting locations.
-You can expect to find a good number of bulls (1 or 2 per day) and a number of cows with calves during a typical hunt.
-We are primarily looking for 60″ or better bulls, and the majority of our hunters take bulls in the high 50’s to mid 60’s each season, with the occasional bull taken in the high 60’s from year to year.
+You can expect to find a good number of bulls (typically average 1 or 2 per day) and a number of cows with calves during your hunt.
+We are primarily looking for 60″ or better bulls, and the majority of our hunters take bulls in the high 50’s to mid 60’s each season, with several bulls taken in the high 60’s each year.

 By calling while you’re floating, you can often bring the bull right out to the rivers edge.
 Other animals available on a trophy fee basis in this area include grizzly, black bear, and wolf.
 We charge a trophy fee if you choose to shoot a grizzly or black bear, and wolves are free.
 You must purchase a tag from the State of Alaska for each animal before you are allowed to shoot one.
 We have the ability to sell these tags while in the field should you decide to hunt for a bear or wolf.

 Costs: Please see the price list for hunt related expenses